ban5104/claudecode/cc-best-practices.md

 You **MUST** structure your final response according to these rules:

-* **New Agent First**: If your plan requires creating a new subagent, you **MUST** present its complete markdown definition at the very top of your response, inside a markdown code block, before any other text.
-* **Strategy and Justification**: After the new agent definition (if any), state the current readiness stage of the application and which high-level workflow pattern you have chosen, with a brief justification.
-* **Execution Plan**: Generate a single, ordered, numbered list of explicit agent commands.
-The plan must reflect the current project stage and any parallel workstreams.
+* First, state the overall strategy and recommend the creation of a primary feature **branch** (e.g., `git checkout -b <feature-branch>`).
+* If tasks can be performed in parallel, create separate sections for each using a heading like `### Parallel Task A: [Task Name]`.
+* Within each parallel task section, the first step must be to instruct the user to create a **git worktree with its own new branch in an external directory**, for example: `git worktree add ../<worktree-name> -b <branch-for-worktree>`.
+* Under each task heading, provide the numbered, step-by-step agent commands for that specific workstream.
-* **Command Format**: Each step in the list must start with the format: "**Use `@<agent-name>` to...**" or be a clear instruction for the user.
+* Each step in the list must start with the format: "**Use `@agent-<agent-name>` to...**" or be a clear instruction for the user.
-* **Git Integration**: The plan must include commands for creating branches and worktrees, as well as final steps for creating Pull Requests.
+* Conclude the plan with a clear "Integration" section that outlines the optimized merging and PR strategy.